 C&J was founded by Josh Comstock (1969-2016) in Robstown, Texas, in 1997, as a one-truck pumping operation.
-Under his leadership, C&J grew rapidly from that small pressure pumping business working in South Texas, into one of the largest, most respected and diversified completion and production services companies in the North American onshore oilfield services industry, with operations in all of the major oil and gas producing regions of the continental United States and Western Canada.
+Under his leadership, C&J grew from a small pressure pumping business working in South Texas, into one of the largest, most respected and diversified completion and production services companies in the North American onshore oilfield services industry.
+We now have operations in all of the major U.S. oil and gas producing regions.
+See history timeline below.

 - Introduced stand-alone pumping services.